juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 Data that appears in visual starts from May 14, 2020 and updates daily

 # Project Goal
-To make it easier for users to view index values daily through with the addition of charts, visuals and added colors The bloomberg website makes it difficult to compare index values in its table like format.
+To make it easier for users to view index values daily through the addition of charts, visuals and added colors The bloomberg website makes it difficult to compare index values in its table like format and doesn't have direct USD, foreign currency comparisons of each individual index.

 # Steps taken
   - Data is scraped, manipulated and stored in dataframes daily